abbydata/3mtt_Projects/Hr-dashboard-project-on-powerbi/readme.md

 ## Skills Demonstrated
 - Data cleaning and transformation using Power Query
-- Data modeling and DAX measure creation
+- Data modelling and DAX measure creation
 - Power BI dashboard design and storytelling
 - Business intelligence and KPI development
 - Data analysis for HR and workforce planning
-- Portfolio-ready reporting and visualization presentation
+- Portfolio-ready reporting and visualisation presentation

 ## Results and Insights
 - The majority of employees fall within the 30–40 age group.
 - The workforce is approximately 60% male and 40% female.
 - Research and Development has the largest staff population.
-- Overall attrition rate is approximately 16%.
+- The overall attrition rate is approximately 16%.
 - Younger employees, single employees, and employees in Sales roles show the highest attrition.
 - Employees living more than 15 km from work have the highest turnover risk.
 - Lower work-life balance scores are linked to higher attrition.